aehrc/ncts-engagement/snomed/benefits/vendors.md

 [Go up a level](/snomed/overview.md) | [Go to the table of contents](/README.md)

-# Benefits for Software Benefits for Software Vendors
+# Benefits for Software Benefits for Technology Providers and Software Vendors

 SNOMED CT helps vendors build solutions that meet global standards.
 It is used in over 80 countries, making products more marketable and interoperable.